lorenzo-rovigatti/tacoxDNA/README.md

 ### Output
 * An oxDNA topology file (named by suffixing the cadnano file with ".top")
 * An oxDNA configuration file (named by suffixing the cadnano file with ".oxdna")

+## CanDo-to-oxDNA converter

+The `CanDo_oxDNA.py` script takes one mandatory argument.

+### Mandatory arguments
+* The input CanDo file

+### Optional arguments
+* `-b\--box=VALUE`
+the length of the box side (in oxDNA simulation units) where the system will be placed (defaults to 100)
+* `-f\--print-force-file`
+also print a file containing the specifics for a oxDNA-compatible set of external forces that may be useful to relax the system

+### Output
+* An oxDNA topology file (named by suffixing the CanDo file with ".top")
+* An oxDNA configuration file (named by suffixing the CanDo file with ".oxdna")

+## Tiamat-to-oxDNA converter

+The `Tiamat_oxDNA.py` script takes one mandatory argument.

+### Mandatory arguments
+* The input Tiamat file (in json format)

+### Optional arguments
+* `-m\--molecule=[DNA|RNA]`
+the type of molecule contained in the input file (defaults to DNA)
+* `-t\--tiamat-version=[1|2]`
+The Tiamat version the input file was generated with.
+If you are not sure, it's probably 2, the default value
+* `-f\--print-force-file`
+also print a file containing the specifics for a oxDNA-compatible set of external forces that may be useful to relax the system

+### Output
+* An oxDNA topology file (named by suffixing the CanDo file with ".top")
+* An oxDNA configuration file (named by suffixing the CanDo file with ".oxdna")

 ## Acknowledgements